 Why does Northeastern University have an Audit & Advisory Services department?

 University management is responsible for establishing and maintaining a system of internal controls.
-Audit & Advisory Services assists both management and the Board of Trustees, specifically the Audit Committee, in fulfilling their responsibilities by bringing a systematic disciplined approach to assessing the effectiveness of the design and execution of the system of internal controls and risk management processes.
+Audit & Advisory Services assists both management and the Board of Trustees, specifically the Audit & Risk Committee, in fulfilling their responsibilities by bringing a systematic disciplined approach to assessing the effectiveness of the design and execution of the system of internal controls and risk management processes.
 Audit & Advisory Services provides an objective assessment of internal controls.
-This provides University management, the Audit Committee, and external stakeholders with independent assurance that the University’s risks have been appropriately mitigated.
+This provides University management, the Audit & Risk Committee, and external stakeholders with independent assurance that the University’s risks have been appropriately mitigated.
 Because internal auditors are experts in understanding organizational risks and internal controls available to mitigate these risks, they assist University management in understanding these topics and provide recommendations for improvements.

 Why was my department selected?